Home page Resources About People

 A longstanding difficulty when working with UK address data has been that there is no definitive national address list and no universally used standard for addressing.
 The same address may be written in several different ways, each of which would be sufficient for everyday use.
 However, these will not all contain sufficient information for unambiguous identification, matching or mapping.
 A national standard for address referencing, British Standard 7666, provides a template against which the many potential elements of an address (and more) can be recorded and validated, including provision of a unique property reference number (UPRN) but very many address datasets are not BS7666-compliant.

 There are important differences between the constituent countries of the UK in how address datasets are recorded and maintained.
 Significant advances have been made through the construction of a Definitive National Address (DNA) Infrastructure in Scotland and Pointer address information in Northern Ireland, which are national address lists developed jointly between Royal Mail, national mapping agencies and a range of public bodies.
-In England and Wales by contrast, there are still several separate sources of address information.
+Most recently, in England and Wales a new national address register known as AddressBase has been created by the combination of two of the leading previous address products.

-Royal Mail, the national postal service provider, maintains a file known as the Postcode Address File (PAF) which contains all addresses to which mail can be delivered and which covers the entire UK.
+Royal Mail, the national postal service provider, currently maintains a file known as the Postcode Address File (PAF) which contains all addresses to which mail can be delivered and which covers the entire UK.
 This file also associates each address with a unit postcode, the most detailed level of the postal code system.
-PAF is available for purchase by external users and is widely used in the preparation of bulk mailshots and as a sampling frame for surveys.
+PAF is available for purchase by external users and has been widely used in the preparation of bulk mailshots and as a sampling frame for surveys.

 Additional Resources

-Details of postal address structure and the Postcode Address File can be found at the Royal Mail website http://www.royalmail.com/
+Details of postal address structure and the Postcode Address File can be found at the Royal Mail website http://www.poweredbypaf.com/end-user/products/paf-raw-data/

 Copyright Attribution

-ADDRESS-POINT® is a registered trademark of Ordnance Survey (Great Britain) and the Postcode Address File (PAF®) is a registered trademark of Royal Mail.
+AddressBase® and MasterMap® are registered trademarks of Ordnance Survey (Great Britain) and the Postcode Address File (PAF®) is a registered trademark of Royal Mail.